For many shoppers, farmers’ markets feel like a safer alternative to grocery stores during the pandemic.

 - Vendors are taking the following precautions:

-- Pre-bagging most food items
+- Pre-bagging some food items

 - Offering contact-free payment options